farukeryilmaz/bytepack/doc/user_guide.md

 - `operator bool()`:
   - Checks if the buffer is valid (non-null and size greater than 0).
   - Example: `if (buffer) { /* Buffer is valid */ }`

+## 4. Platform and Architecture Considerations
+Certain types in C++, such as `std::size_t`, `long int`, and `unsigned long int`, can vary in size across different architectures and platforms.
+For instance, `std::size_t` is 8 bytes on 64-bit systems but 4 bytes on 32-bit systems.
+Similarly, `long int` and `unsigned long int` are 8 bytes on Windows but 4 bytes on GNU/Linux systems, even on 64-bit platforms.

+For consistent cross-platform compatibility, it's recommended to use `fixed-width integer types` from `<cstdint>` (e.g., `std::uint32_t`, `std::int64_t`) to ensure predictable data sizes during serialization and deserialization regardless of the underlying platform or architecture.
+This allows you to define your serialization standards with confidence, knowing your data will be interpreted accurately and consistently across different environments.

 ## 5. Example Codes
 ### Simple Serialization - 1 (_default heap allocated buffer_)